shivansh-soni07/ChatFlow---ChatRooms-For-Programmers/README.md

-ChatFLow is a public chat room application in which users can join a room to chat with other people in realtime.
+ChatFLow is a real-time anonymous public chatting application in which users can join a room to chat with other people without exposing their real identity.

 It is a fullstack application made using React , Node , Express , MongoDB , Socket.io etc